Laos: Water supply

 According to the World Bank data conducted in 2014, Laos has met the Millennium Development Goal (MDG) targets on water and sanitation regarding the UNICEF/WHO Joint Monitoring Programme.
-However, as of 2018, there are approximately 1.9 million of Lao's population who could not access an improved water supply and 2.4 million people without access to improved sanitation.
+As of 2018, there are approximately 1.9 million of Lao's population who could not access an improved water supply and 2.4 million people without access to improved sanitation.

-Laos has made particularly noteworthy progress increasing access to sanitation.
-Laos's predominantly rural population makes investing in sanitation difficult.
-In 1990 only 8% of the rural population had access to improved sanitation.
-Access rose rapidly from 10 percent in 1995 to 38 percent in 2008.
-Between 1995 and 2008 approximately 1,232,900 more people had access to improved sanitation in rural areas.
-Laos's progress is notable in comparison to similar developing countries.
-The authorities in Laos have recently developed an innovative regulatory framework for public–private partnership contracts signed with small enterprises, in parallel with more conventional regulation of state-owned water enterprises.
+Laos has made progress increasing access to sanitation.
+In 1990 8% of the rural population had access to improved sanitation.
+Access rose from 10% in 1995 to 38% in 2008.
+Between 1995 and 2008, approximately 1,232,900 more people had access to improved sanitation in rural areas.
+The authorities in Laos have developed an innovative regulatory framework for public–private partnership contracts signed with enterprises, in parallel with more conventional regulation of state-owned water enterprises.

 Demographics

-The term "Laotian" does not necessarily refer to the Lao language, ethnic Lao people, language or customs.
-It is a political term that includes the non-ethnic Lao groups within Laos and identifies them as "Laotian" because of their political citizenship.
-Laos has the youngest population of any country in Asia with a median age of 21.6 years.

-Laos's population was estimated at 7.45 million in 2020, dispersed unevenly across the country.
-Most people live in valleys of the Mekong River and its tributaries.
-Vientiane prefecture, the capital and largest city, had about 683,000 residents in 2020.
+The population of Laos in 2024 is estimated to be 7,953,556, with 3,966,320 males and 3,987,236 females, according to The World Factbook.
+This makes Laos the 103rd most populous country in the world.